Do you hear ringing or noise that nobody else hears?

 Treatment of acute tinnitus (up to three months) may involve cortisone or circulation enhancing drugs.
 However, in the majority of cases, acute tinnitus disappears spontaneously.

-Tinnitus retaining therapy
+Tinnitus retraining therapy

-The three pillars of TRT
+The three pillars of tinnitus retraining therapy

 As you understand more about tinnitus, the condition becomes less threatening.

-There are multiple approaches to this, from behavioral and speech therapy, to yoga and tai chi.
+There are multiple approaches to this, from behavioural and speech therapy, to yoga and Tai Chi.

 Hearing aids and noise generators